deepset-ai/haystack/docs/_src/api/api/primitives.md

 def save_excel(out_file: Union[str, Path], **to_excel_kwargs)
 ```

-Saves the evaluation result in Excel format.
+Saves the evaluation result in the Excel format.

-The result of each node is saved in a separate sheet of the out_file file.
+The result for each node is saved as a separate sheet of the `out_file` file.
-multilabel_id column of created file is saved as string to prevent automatic rounding of large numbers
+The multilabel_id column of the file is saved as a string to prevent Excel from automatic rounding of large numbers (more than 15 digits).
-(numbers that have greater than 15 digits) by excel.

 **Arguments**:

-- `out_file`: Path to the target file which will contain the created excel.
+- `out_file`: Path to the Excel file.
-- `to_excel_kwargs`: kwargs to be passed to pd.DataFrame.to_excel().
-See https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_excel.html.
+- `to_excel_kwargs`: The kwargs you want to pass to pd.DataFrame.to_excel().
+See [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_excel.html).
 This method uses different default values than pd.DataFrame.to_excel() for the following parameters:
 index=False